MicrosoftDocs/fabric-docs/docs/real-time-analytics/get-data-event-hub.md

 In this article, you learn how to get data from Event Hubs into your KQL database in [!INCLUDE [product-name](../includes/product-name.md)].
 [Azure Event Hubs](/azure/event-hubs/event-hubs-about?context=/fabric/context/context) is a big data streaming platform and event ingestion service that can process and direct millions of events per second.

 To stream data from Event Hubs into Real-Time-Analytics, you go through two main steps.
-The first step is to create a [!INCLUDE [product-name](../includes/product-name.md)] platform-based data connection to a specific event hub instance.
-This data connection can be used across all [!INCLUDE [product-name](../includes/product-name.md)] workspaces and is managed centrally.
+The first step is performed in the Azure portal, where you define the shared access policy on your event hub and capture the details needed to later connect via this policy.

-In the second step, you connect this [!INCLUDE [product-name](../includes/product-name.md)]-based data connection to a KQL database.
-This process creates a database-specific Event Hubs data connection.
-The connection streams data into the table you specified during setup, and the data will then be available to query using a KQL queryset.
+The second step takes place in Real-Time Analytics in Fabric, where you connect a KQL database to the event hub and configure the schema for incoming data.
+This data will then be available to query using a KQL queryset.

+> [!NOTE]
+> You can set up a cloud connection from Microsoft Fabric to Azure Event Hubs.
+This cloud connection can be used in the following flow as an "Existing connection".
+For more information, see XXX.

 ## Prerequisites